sergiopichardo/js101/exercises-js101/05_easy5/11_after_midnight_part_1/README.md

 # After Midnight (part 1)
 The time of day can be represented as the number of minutes before or after midnight.
-If the number of minutes is positive, the time is after midnight.
+If the number of minutes is `positive`, the time is `after midnight`.
-If the number of minutes is negative, the time is before midnight.
+If the number of minutes is `negative`, the time is `before midnight`.

 Write a function that takes a time using this minute-based format and returns the time of day in 24 hour format (hh:mm).